Preheat the oven to 375 degrees F.

 In a small bowl, combine 2 tablespoons Kirsch, 1 1/2 tablespoons sugar, and the corn flour.
 Add a pinch lemon zest and a pinch of cinnamon to the bowl, and stir to combine.
 In a small saucepan, bring to a boil the remaining 4 tablespoons Kirsch.
 Reduce the heat to medium, add the sugar mixture, and stir.
 Then add the cherries, stir again, and heat through.
 Remove from the heat, pour into a bowl, and let cool.

-For the whipped cream, whip together the cream, remaining 2 tablespoons sugar, and vanilla sugar.
+Whip together the cream, 2 tablespoons sugar, and vanilla sugar.
 If you don't have vanilla sugar, you may substitute 1 tablespoon sugar plus 1 teaspoon vanilla extract.
 Begin whipping slowly, making the mixture lighter, and continue until you have achieved light and airy whipped cream.

 Recipe courtesy of Mr. Holz, Baker, Konditorei Backerei, Baiersbronn